curious-droid/curious-droid.github.io/_posts/2023-04-21-game-theory-pt1.md

 ---
 layout: post
-title: Analyzing 007 - Part 1 [DRAFT]
+title: Analyzing 007 - Part 1
 categories: [Game Theory]
 ---

 Woohoo, first actual post!
-I'm just going to write up some of my thoughts on a game that my brother and I like to play: 007.
+I'm just going to write up some of my thoughts on a game that my little brother and I often play: 007.

 # Double-0 Seven